 Another way to assess whether you have a food intolerance is to practice an elimination diet.
 Eliminate the food for a period, and then slowly reintroduce it.
 This can give some good results, but it is time-consuming and can be quite frustrating if the problem is not the food you think.
 We have written an article all about elimination diets; you can access it HERE.

-We are assuming here that you have been diagnosed with an allergy or have taken a food intolerance test, and rice is on your list of intolerance foods.
-The following are the most common places that rice is found.
+We are assuming here that you have been diagnosed with an allergy or have taken a food intolerance test, and rice is on your list of intolerant foods.
+The following are the most common places where rice is found.
 Be sure to avoid them all.

 Assuming again that you have received a test result for rice intolerance, here is what you can do to manage it.

 For a period of 12 weeks, avoid rice and all rice-containing foods strictly.
 This gives your gut a chance to get rid of the inflammation and heal.
 It is also a great idea to undertake some gut healing work with a naturopath or holistic nutritionist during this time.
 Not only does this improve your health overall, but it also makes it more likely that you will be able to tolerate some rice when you retest.